nginx/unit-docs/source/news/2024/unit-1.32.0-released.rst

 - Added a new variable **request_id**

-...and many things more!
+...and much more!
 Keep reading to learn more about what changed since 1.31.1.

 **********************
 Unit is now on GitHub!